aeoneural/kinexercise/README.md

 KinExercise
 =======

-An alarm application that turn off only when the user completes 3 set of predefined instructions.
+An alarm application written in C++ that turn off only when the user completes 3 set of predefined instructions.

 Are you a heavy sleeper and alarm procrastinator?
 This is for you!